jvhaa/CCC/README.md

-# Solutions to The Canadian Computing Competition (CCC)
+# Solutions to The Canadian Computing Competition (CCC) in Python